CDF-II W boson mass in the Dirac Scotogenic model: The model setup

 Fleshing out the $SU(2)_L$ components of the scalars, we can write the doublets as

-However, as noted before, note that due to the residual symmetry $Z_6$ the neutral imaginary and real components of each dark sector scalar will be degenerate.
+However, as emphasized before, the residual symmetry $Z_6$ will force the neutral imaginary and real components of each dark sector scalar to be degenerate.
 We can now compute the masses of the physical scalar states after symmetry breaking

-The real part of $\xi$ will mix with the real part of $\eta^0$ and similarly the imaginary part of $\xi$ will mix with the imaginary part of $\eta^0$ with the same mixing matrix.
+The real part of $\xi$ will mix with the real part of $\eta^0$ and similarly, the imaginary part of $\xi$ will mix with the imaginary part of $\eta^0$ with the same mixing matrix.

 We can compute the mixing angle

 and the mass eigenstates for the real/imaginary part of neutral scalars $\eta^0$ and $\xi$ are given by

 Finally, the tree level perturbativity\footnote{See \cite{Krauss:2017xpj} for a more detailed analysis on loop-corrected perturbativity conditions.} of the dimensionless couplings additionally implies